 Highland Park Independent School District has given considerable time, thought and effort to improve how students and staff feel welcomed, included and respected at all of our schools.
-Task forces made up of parents, students and staff were created to study the following:
+Task forces, made up of parents, students and staff, were created to study the following:

 Prior to the 2017-18 school year, all district administrators were updated regarding the work/feedback from each of the task forces.

-- Every HPISD staff member was given an opportunity to learn what steps have been taken, and was also given an opportunity to provide additional feedback.
+- Every HPISD staff member was given an opportunity to learn what steps have been taken and was also given an opportunity to provide additional feedback.